Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_max_health                       150     // The maximum amount of health the killer can have ttt_zombie_max_health                       100     // The maximum amount of health the zombie can have ttt_madscientist_max_health                 100     // The maximum amount of health the mad scientist can have
+ttt_killer_max_health                       150     // The maximum amount of health the killer can have ttt_zombie_max_health                       100     // The maximum amount of health the zombie can have ttt_madscientist_max_health                 100     // The maximum amount of health the mad scientist can have ttt_shadow_max_health                       100     // The maximum amount of health the shadow can have

 // Round Time
 ttt_roundtime_win_draw                      0       // Whether a round that ends because the round time limit has passed counts as a draw.
 If it is not a draw, the traitor team loses